 Minnesota Statutes, Chapter 354 sets the rates for employee and employer contributions.
 These statutes are established and amended by the State Legislature.
-Coordinated and Basic Plan members are required to contribute 6.5 percent and 10.0 percent, respectively, of their annual covered salary during fiscal year 2013 as employee contributions.
-The TRA employer contribution rates are 6.5 percent for Coordinated Plan members and 10.5 percent for Basic Plan members during fiscal year 2013.
-Total covered payroll salaries for all TRA members state-wide during the fiscal years June 30, 2012, 2011, and 2010 were approximately \$3.87 billion, \$3.84 billion, and \$3.79 billion, respectively.
+Coordinated and Basic Plan members are required to contribute 7.0 percent and 10.5 percent, respectively, of their annual covered salary during fiscal year 2014 as employee contributions.
+The TRA employer contribution rates are 7.0 percent for Coordinated Plan members and 11.0 percent for Basic Plan members during fiscal year 2014.
+Total covered payroll salaries for all TRA members state-wide during the fiscal years June 30, 2013, 2012, and 2011, were approximately \$3.92 billion, \$3.87 billion, and \$3.84 billion, respectively.

-The District's contributions for the years ended June 30, 2013, 2012, and 2011 were \$1,118,923, \$1,018,124, and \$921,699, respectively, equal to the contractually required contributions for each year as set by state statutes.
+The District's contributions for the years ended June 30, 2014, 2013, and 2012 were \$1,208,032, \$1,118,923, and \$1,018,124, respectively, equal to the contractually required contributions for each year as set by state statutes.

 The 2010 Legislature approved employee and employer contribution rate increases to be phased-in over a four-year period beginning July 1, 2011.
-Employee and employer contribution rates will rise 0.5 percent on July 1 of each year of the four-year period.
+Employee and employer contribution rates increased by 0.5 percent on July 1 of each year of the four-year period, ending in 2014.
 Beginning July 1, 2014, TRA Coordinated Plan employee and employer contribution rates will each be 7.5 percent.